ObjectMatrix/Automotive-Physical-Damage-Claimss/gd.md

-# A fundamental algorithm in Machine Learning: Gradient Descent
+# Gradient Descent: A fundamental algorithm in Machine Learning

 Gradient descent is a mathematical optimization technique used in machine learning and many other computational fields.
 To understand it, it's essential to know what a function's gradient is.
 In multi-dimensional space, a function can have multiple inputs, and the rate at which it changes concerning each input can be different.
 The gradient of a function is a vector that consists of all its partial derivatives.
 Each partial derivative represents how much the function's output changes as one particular input changes, while all other inputs are held constant.